A General Framework for Importance Sampling with Markov Random Walks

 The simulation results are presented in Table \ref{tab:garch stopping}.
 To illustrate the effectiveness of variance reduction of our importance sampling algorithm, we choose $j=1$ and different values of $b_1$ to estimate the conditional probability and compare the standard deviation to the plain Monte Carlo estimator.
 The efficiency ratio is very significant, ranging from $75.57$ to $199.42$, indicating the good performance of our proposed method.

-Comparing to other examples, the efficiency ratio in Table \ref{tab:garch stopping} seems more ``impressive''.
+Compared to other examples, the efficiency ratio in Table \ref{tab:garch stopping} seems more ``impressive''.
 This is because of the smaller joint probabilities of events.
-Indeed, we consider a conditional probability in CoVaR, which equals to the joint probability divided by the marginal probability (around 0.01).
+Indeed, we consider a conditional probability in CoVaR, which equals the joint probability divided by the marginal probability (around 0.01).
 While the conditional probability has a range from $10^{-2}$ to $10^{-4}$, the joint probability has a range from $10^{-4}$ to $10^{-6}$.

-We only compare to the plain Monte Carlo because we did not find any literature addressing rare event simulation for VAR-GARCH model.
-In particular, the conventional LD-based exponential tilting is also not available because the eigenfunctions are unknown.
+We only compare to plain Monte Carlo because we did not find any literature addressing rare event simulation for the VAR-GARCH model.
+In particular, conventional LD-based exponential tilting is also not available because the eigenfunctions are unknown.
 Figure \ref{fig:quantile} depicts the patterns of the relation between VaR and CoVaR for the two institutions 1 and 2 conditioned on institution 0.
 From the theoretical point of view, in general, there is no clear link between VaR and CoVaR.
 It depends on the correlation structure of these two random variables/stochastic processes.
 Our simulation results suggest two interesting observations.

 First, at the fixed $q$ level, the relationship between CoVaR and VaR across different institutes can be very different.
 Cross-sectionally, institute 1 always has a higher VaR than institute 2.
 However, the CoVaR of institute 1 is larger only at smaller probabilities.
 In particular, at the 5\% risk level, institute 1 has higher VaR but lower CoVaR, suggesting that a safer institute can become much more vulnerable to systemic risk because of increased dependence on other distressed institutes.
-This is consistent with the empirical observation in \cite{adrian2016covar} and \cite{girardi2013systemic}, showing that the relationship between $VaR_q^j$ and $CoVaR^j_q$ cross-sectionally for different institutes and at a fixed level of $q$ is not significant.
+This is consistent with the empirical observation in \cite{adrian2016covar}, showing that the relationship between $VaR_q^j$ and $CoVaR^j_q$ cross-sectionally for different institutes and at a fixed level of $q$ is not significant.